 ● This tells us that breathing in second-hand cigarette smoke carries serious health risks, with no known safe level of exposure to passive smoking

 I’m not going to address smokers, because the PSAs are already doing that.
 It’s basic social etiquette – please don’t smoke in public places, period.
 And as for the rest of us non-smoking folk, addicted to smoke breaks or not, please understand this.

-You are blessed, because you do not have this degratory habit of killing yourself slowly and mercilessly, cigarette by cigarette.
+You are blessed, because you do not have this derogatory habit of killing yourself slowly and mercilessly, cigarette by cigarette.
 Please do not let the side effects of someone else’s deadly habit affect your health and push you towards a consortium of diseases you never asked for (or deserved).

 If you see someone smoking publicly, please ask them to stop imediately, cover your mouth / nose, and if they don’t agree to your request, inform a suitable public authority.
-Please remain advised that smoking in a public place is a recognized legal offence in India.
+Please remain advised that smoking in a public place is a recognised legal offence in India.

 But more than that, it’s a means to an end that you aren’t seeking.
 So get out of the habit and live better.